Posted by Victoria Emens, Solicitor

 The Court went to some lengths to emphasise that a small amount of cases “may lie outside the equal sharing principle… in order to achieve overall fairness”.
 They said that this was one of those cases because:

 - Julie’s bonuses were not “family assets”, as they had not been generated by the joint efforts of the parties.

 - both Julie and Robin had worked full time for most of the marriage, and

 - there were no children.

 In 2017 Robin’s award was reduced to £2m, saving Julie £725,000.
 However, a significant chunk of that will undoubtedly have been spent on legal costs!

 So what does this mean for asset splitting in divorce?

 It certainly won’t change how we approach all short marriages, because it’s clear that the factors of childlessness, dual incomes, and separate finances were of key importance here.
 But it certainly erodes, to some extent, the principle that capital accrued during a marriage should automatically be shared equally.
 In recent years we have certainly seen a move towards the meeting of needs as a principal factor, and this case certainly supports that concept and emphasises, as has long been the case, that needs take precedence.

 Just as no two marriages are the same, no two divorce outcomes are identical.
-But judgements like this, refining guidance and emphasising the crucial importance of particular factors, show more than ever that it’s essential to take expert, specialist advice if you’re contemplating divorce.
+But judgements like this, refining guidance and emphasising the crucial importance of particular factors, show more than ever that it’s essential to take expert, specialist advice from a family solicitor if you’re contemplating divorce.
 This will guide you as to the most likely outcome, so that you know where you stand.